FeatureBaseDB/featurebase-docs/docs/cloud/cloud-evaluate.md

 # How do I evaluate FeatureBase?

-Add the sample database which contains over a billion records to test our claims
+Load a sample database of a billion rows to test FeatureBase Cloud.

 ## Before you begin